japhero/ObsidianMain/Areas/Engineering/FTC/Reasorces/Docs/Field centric drive explained.md

-We know that if we make the Adjacent vector and Opposite vector relative to the robots strafing movement and forwards and backwards we can calculate the power needed.
-To make the angle relative we shift the angle by $\degree{-45}$ because the wheels are positioned to be positive 45 degrees offset from the center.
+We know that if we make the Adjacent vector and Opposite vector relative to the robots strafing movement and forwards and backwards movement we can then use those vectors as power values.
+To make the angle relative we shift the angle of $\theta$ by $\degree{-45}$ because the wheels forces are "pushing" 45 degrees offset from the center.
 This can be visualized by shifting the angle of raw vector of the motor by $\degree{-45}$.
 ![[shifted -45|500]]
 Therefore the pseudocode for getting the motor power (not scaled) is.
 ```java